MDT, Cullberg, Danscentrum and DOCH would like to welcome you to be a part of our new conference POST-DANCE-ING.

 A conference with five in-depth conversations that spiral deliberately, intuitively and decidedly into other spaces and configurations, possibly into other forms.

 So we invited five thinkers to each propose a starting-point.
 And five invited “Conversation Partners” then formulate and prepare a response to these “Starters”.
-This in-depth conversation is then taken further by a panel that is requested to react and discuss on the spot.
+This in-depth conversation is then taken further by a discussion group that is requested to react and discuss on the spot.
 This conversation then continues for those attendees who wants to, in a circle in another room.
 Followed by a final step in a room with no protocol, no choreography, simply an open space where the conversation takes its necessary form.
 If you want to, you follow the same conversation through all these steps.
-Or you can choose to stay in the first room where the same procedure with Starter, Conversation Partner and panel starts over with a new topic and new participants.
+Or you can choose to stay in the first room where the same procedure with Starter, Conversation Partner and discussion group starts over with a new topic and new participants.
 This plunging into the Alice hole repeats five times and overlaps.
 Just like in the real world.

 Post-dance with a twist.